Do you want to know if rabbits cry when they are sad, in pain, or when they are about to die?

 For rabbits, crying tears is not a typical emotional response.

-That said, you should note that if your rabbit has tears or wetness around their eyes, it’s usually a sign of a health issue and not emotional distress.
+You should note that if your rabbit has tears or wetness around their eyes, it’s usually a sign of a health issue and not emotional distress.

 Why Do Rabbits Cry?